leoprover/tptp-utils/README.md

-               --CNF, --TCF, --FOF, --TFF, --THF lint         Inspect the input problem for suspicious constructs, unused symbols, malformed logic specifications, etc.
+               --CNF, --TCF, --FOF, --TFF, --THF lint         Inspect the input problem for suspicious constructs, unused symbols, malformed logic specifications, etc. import       Translate, if possible, the input file into an adequate TPTP representation.

+               The source language is specified as a mandatory command parameter:
+               --LRML   (for import from LegalRuleML)

  Options:
   --tstp       Enable TSTP-compatible output: The output in <output file>